Luxor Temple: Avenue of Sphinxes and Shrine stations

 The avenue (known as wi.t ntr "path of god"; طريق الكباش) which went in a straight line for about 2.7 km between the Luxor Temple and the Karnak area was lined with human-headed sphinxes; in ancient times it is probable that these replaced earlier sphinxes which may have had different heads.
 Six barque shrines, serving as way stations for the barques of the gods during festival processions, were set up on the avenue between the Karnak and Luxor Temple.
-Along the avenue the stations were set up for ceremonies such as the Feast of Opet which held significance to temple.
+Along the avenue the stations were set up for ceremonies such as the Feast of Opet which held significance to the temple.
 Each station had a purpose, for example the fourth station was the station of Kamare, which cooled the oar of Amun.
 The Fifth station of Kamare was the station which received the beauty of Amun.
 Lastly the Sixth Station of Kamare was a shrine for Amun, Holy of Steps.

 A small mudbrick shrine was built in the courtyard of Nectanebo I in early second century (126 CE) and was dedicated to Serapis and Isis; it was presented to Roman Emperor Hadrian on his birthday.

 Abu Haggag Mosque

 The active Abu Haggag Mosque (مسجد أبو الحجاج بالأقصر) is located within the temple, standing on the ancient columns themselves.
-That part of the Luxor Temple was converted to a church by the Romans in 395 AD, and then to a mosque in 640, which is more than 3,400 years of continuous religious worship.
+That part of the Luxor Temple was converted to a church by the Romans in 395 AD, and then to a mosque around 640 AD, which is more than 3,400 years of continuous religious worship.

 Defacement

-In 2013, a Chinese student posted a picture of engraved graffiti that read "Ding Jinhao was here" (丁锦昊到此一游) in Chinese on a sculpture.
+In 2013, a Chinese student posted a picture of engraved writing that read "Ding Jinhao was here" (丁锦昊到此一游) in Chinese on a sculpture.
 This discovery spurred debate about increased tourism after the media confirmed a Chinese student caused this and other defacements.
-The engraving has since been partially cleared.
+The graffiti has since been partially cleared.